WHAT IS CRYPTOLOBBY?

 HOW TO PROTECT CRYPTO?
 GOOD LAWS VS BAD LAWS

-GOOD LAWS: Global governments are proclaiming support of cryptocurrency and recognizing the promise for humanity of block chain technology.
+Global governments are proclaiming support of cryptocurrency and recognizing the promise for humanity of block chain technology.
 Although several countries ban bitcoin, and several US states and federal agencies have laws impeding cryptocurrency adoption, the global current has been a proclamation of support.
 The unifying reason for that support is human innovation.
-Blockchain technology is a revolution, but cryptocurrency is an important evolution because it is untethered to a nation-state or physical commodity.
+Blockchain technology is a digital evolution generating unique assets, but cryptocurrency is a human revolution because it empowers interpersonal value transfers untethered to a nation-state, physical commodity or geographical border.
 The European Commission and the US House of Representatives have proclaimed support of cryptocurrency and other blockchain innovations.

 H.Res.835 — 114th Congress (2015-2016)